roshanbellary/Fall-Data-Challenge/README.md

-# Fall Data Challenge
+# Fall Data Challenge(2021)
- Our R code and analysis for the Fall Data Challenge
+ Our R code and analysis for the Fall Data Challenge 2021